Richard Levins: Evolution in changing environments

 Prior to Levins' work, population genetics had assumed the environment to be constant, while mathematical ecology assumed the genetic makeup of the species involved to be constant.
 Levins modelled the situation in which evolution is taking place while the environment changes.
 One of the surprising consequences of his model is that selection need not maximize adaptation, and that species can select themselves to extinction.
 He encapsulated his major early results in Evolution in Changing Environments, a book based on lectures he delivered in Cuba in the early 1960s.

 Levins made extensive use of mathematics, some of which he invented himself, although it had been previously developed in other areas of pure mathematics or economics without his awareness of it.
-For instance, Levins makes extensive use of convex set theory for fitness sets, (resembling the economic formulations of J. R. Hicks) and extends Sewall Wright's path analysis to the analysis of causal feedback loops.
+For instance, Levins utilized convex set theory for fitness sets, (resembling the economic formulations of J. R. Hicks) and extended Sewall Wright's path analysis to the analysis of causal feedback loops.
+John Vandermeer writes that Levins' mathematical technique of loop analysis showed "how variables effectively act to loop back on themselves (a predator that overeats a prey, for example, creates a negative loop on itself by reducing its own key resources)", and that this technique "could be applied in all sorts of ecological situations, effectively creating a new mode of analysis of ecological systems."